saabdelhay2/Exploratory-Data-Analysis-Week-1-Project/README.md

     d- Global Reactive Power

-  The plots are save in plot4.png.
+  The plots are saved in plot4.png.